José Roberto Wright

 José Roberto Ramiz Wright, also known as José Roberto Wright or José Ramiz Wright (born September 7, 1944 in Rio de Janeiro), is a former Brazilian football referee.
-He supervised four matches during the 1990 FIFA World Cup in Italy.
+He supervised four matches during the 1990 FIFA World Cup in Italy including the semi-final between West Germany and England.

 He is also unkindly well-known by Atlético-MG fans for sending off 5 players and the club's manager during a match against Flamengo in the 1981 Copa Libertadores.

-In the same year, Flamengo won Copa Libertadores, and proceeded to play the 1981 Intercontinental Cup, where they beat Liverpool F.C. by 3-0 and became World Champions.
+In the same year, Flamengo won Copa Libertadores, and proceeded to play the 1981 Intercontinental Cup, where they beat Liverpool F.C. by 3–0 and became World Champions.